PeevG/Java-DB/MySQL/README.md

-# Java-DB
+# MySQL
-Homework and exercises from Java DB course at SoftUni.
+Homework and exercises from MySQL course at SoftUni.